Sup2point0/Assort/Yu-Gi-Oh!/dryconix.md

 # Dryconix

 My absolute favourite deck of all time.
-Despite having 9 Ritual monsters, single copies of unconventional handtraps, and over *50* cards, it’s still surprisingly consistent, insanely versatile, and can definitely hold its own.
+Despite having 9 Ritual monsters, single copies of unconventional handtraps, and nearing *60* cards, it’s still surprisingly consistent, insanely versatile, and can definitely hold its own.

 <br>